4 Days in Key West, Florida: Travel Guide

 Best Places to Drink in Key West

-Key West is known for having some of the most fun and famous bars in America, so if everyone is of age, going on a bar crawl is one of the most fun things to do in Key West for adults and is a must on your Key West itinerary for an adult family vacation!
+Key West is known for having some of the most fun and famous bars in America, so going on a bar crawl is one of the most fun things to do in Key West for adults and is a must on your itinerary for an adult family vacation!

-Virgilio’s (pictured right) - With live music, amazing happy hour deals, the best espresso martini in Key West, Virgilio’s is one of the best cocktail bars in Key West!
+Virgilio’s (pictured on right) - With live music, amazing happy hour deals, and the best espresso martini in Key West, Virgilio’s is one of the best cocktail bars in Key West!

 Willie T’s - check their website for their daily drink specials

-Bull & Whistle Bar - we only drank at the first level (the Bull Bar) which felt very old-school Key West bar with open air windows and live music.
-The Whistle Bar (on the second floor) has a balcony overlooking Duval St. There is a third floor, but it has.. interesting rules on clothing, so only make the journey to the top floor if you’re okay with that!
+Bull & Whistle Bar - we only drank at the first level (the Bull Bar) which felt like a very old-school bar with open air windows and live music.
+The Whistle Bar (on the second floor) has a balcony overlooking Duval St. There is a third floor, but it has “interesting” rules on clothing to say the least, so only make the journey to the top floor if you know what you’re getting into!

-Sloppy Joe’s Bar (pictured right) - In my opinion, Sloppy Joe’s is one of the best Key West bars for young adults with a live band every night
+Sloppy Joe’s Bar (pictured on right) - Sloppy Joe’s is definitely one of the best Key West bars for young adults with a live band every night

 Flying Monkeys Saloon - The perfect spot to get frozen drinks!
 We ate dinner here, which I wouldn’t necessarily recommend but is good if you’re in a crunch and need a meal fast!